-D. Advisory Board Course Review
+V. Advisory Board Course Review

-During AY 2017-2018, the Construction Management Advisory Board (CMAB) reviewed three courses and the overall CM program of study in accordance with the Advisory Board Course/SLO Review Schedule published in Appendix K of the ACCE Self-Study.
+During AY 2019-2020, the Construction Management Advisory Board (CMAB) reviewed two courses in accordance with the Advisory Board Course/SLO Review Schedule published in Appendix K of the ACCE Self-Study.
+The courses slated for review in Spring of 2020 were moved to fall 2020 because of COVD-19.